PaulEmileChantrel/arbitrage-bot/README.md

 Running properly but not making money.

+### Version 7
-We could optimize using only 2 WebSockets.
+We optimize using only 2 WebSockets.
 For example, we collect only the current bid/ask for ETHBTC and ETHUSDT and place a limit order for BTCUSDT.

 We also need to avoid running multiple instances of the TraderBot class in parallel since it doesn't work well.